 Determine the test parameters such as test pressure and temperature, rate of change of pressure (and temperature if appropriate), duration of exposure, and test item configuration.

-Base determination of the specific test pressures and temperatures on the anticipated deployment or flight profile of the test item.
+The selection of test pressures and temperatures shall be based on the expected operational, transportation, or flight environment of the test item.

 LIB Altitude Test Chamber